heisenware/vrpc-js/docs/architecture.md

 function onCallback(callback: (jsonString: string) => void): void;
 ```

-This function must be provided a callback function expecting a string-serialized
+This function expects a callback function which receives a string-serialized
 JSON (in VRPC format).

 ## Agent